 Git Add Command

 The git add command adds a change in the working directory to the Staging Area.
-It tells Git that there are few updates in the project, which user wants to commit next.
-Thing here to note is that git add doesn’t affect the remote repository, as changes are not actually recorded until you perform git commit.
+It tells Git that there are few updates in the project, which the user wants to commit next.
+The thing here to note is that git add doesn’t affect the remote repository, as changes are not actually recorded until you perform git commit.

 Notice the Output: